Uranium (TV series)

-Uranium was an American television program about heavy metal which aired on Fuse TV (MMUSA when the program debuted) in the early 2000s.
+Uranium is an American television program about heavy metal that aired on Fuse TV (MMUSA when the program debuted) in the early 2000s.
 After establishing herself as the host of MMUSA's Tastemakers program, Juliya Chernetsky, along with network producers, created Uranium as an outlet for the broad range of heavy metal subgenres.
 Debuting in 2002 and hosted by a 19-year-old Chernetsky, it served as Fuse TV's equivalent to MTV's Headbangers Ball, a long-canceled series that was revived shortly after Uraniums debut.
 With new episodes premiering Friday nights at 9pm ET, the program traditionally ran a half-hour featuring an interview with a band and music videos.

 Uranium ended in 2006 due to Juliya's departure from Fuse TV, but reruns still occasionally air late at night.
 Current airings often consist entirely of video blocks without interview segments.
 Over the years, Fuse TV has introduced various new programs in place of Uranium, and Chernetsky has continued her career in heavy metal journalism.